csusi/lfs/README.md

 Linux From Shell

 Introduction:
 	The purpose of this project is to:
   	- Build Linux, from scratch
     - Speed up the process a little
     - Learn by doing and tinkering

-    The scripts will build a working LFS system.
-Or at least they have, your mileage may vary.
+    The scripts will build a working LFS system, and some initial BLFS packages.

 Instructions: